Toward a measurement of the effective gauge field and the Born-Huang potential with atoms in chip traps: Magnetic trapping

 When the Larmor frequency $\omega_L=\mu_B B_{tot}/\hbar$ is much larger than the typical frequency of the atomic motion, the fast spin dynamics decouple from the slow evolution of the center of mass of the atom.
 In the Born-Oppenheimer approximation, the state of the system $\Psi({\bf r})$ is written as

-where $\psi_j {({\bf r})}$ is the wave function and $|\chi_j ({\bf r}) \rangle$ is an eigenvector of the position dependent spin-part of the Hamiltonian $H$ in Eq. (\ref{HS1}).
+where $\psi_j {({\bf r})}$ is the wave function and $\vert\chi_j ({\bf r}) \rangle$ is an eigenvector of the position dependent spin-part of the Hamiltonian $H$ in Eq. (\ref{HS1}).
 The effective potential seen by the atoms is just the associated eigenvalue $V_j ({\bf r})$, whose minimum, if existing, creates a trapping potential.
-In addition, since the local eigenstates $|\chi_j ({\bf r})\rangle$ are position dependent a vector potential and an additional scalar potential appear, for each component $\psi_j{({\bf r})}$:
+In addition, since the local eigenstates $\vert \chi_j ({\bf r})\rangle$ are position dependent a vector potential and an additional scalar potential appear, for each component $\psi_j{({\bf r})}$:

 These quantities are well-known in molecular physics as Berry-Mead and Born-Huang potentials~\cite{mead1992}.
 In cold atomic gases, they appear in the situation of position dependent dark-states \cite{Rus}, allowing experimental realizations of artificial gauge fields \cite{Lin}.
-The eigenstates $\ket{\chi_j ({\bf r})}$ of the spin Hamiltonian are only defined up to a phase factor, which can be position dependent.
-From the preceding expression, one readily obtains that the change $|\chi_j ({\bf r})\rangle\rightarrow e^{if({\bf r})}|\chi_j ({\bf r})\rangle$ amounts to the gauge transformation:
+The eigenstates $\vert \chi_j ({\bf r})\rangle $ of the spin Hamiltonian are only defined up to a phase factor, which can be position dependent.
+From the preceding expression, one readily obtains that the change $\vert \chi_j ({\bf r})\rangle\rightarrow e^{if({\bf r})/\hbar}\vert\chi_j ({\bf r})\rangle$ amounts to the gauge transformation:

-In addition to these adiabatic terms, there are also coupling between the different eigenstates $|\chi_j ({\bf r})\rangle$, which appears as off-diagonal terms of the Hamiltonian in the $|\chi_j({\bf r})\rangle$ basis.
-They are precisely responsible for the Majorana losses.
+In addition to these adiabatic terms, there are also couplings between the different eigenstates $\vert \chi_j ({\bf r})\rangle$, which appears as off-diagonal terms of the Hamiltonian in the $\vert \chi_j({\bf r})\rangle$ basis.
+They are precisely responsible for the Majorana losses \cite{Suk,Bri}.